empear-analytics/codescene-kubernetes/README.md

     - ReadWriteOnce
   resources:
     requests:
-      storage: 50G
+      storage: 30G
 ```
-## kubectl Commands
+## kubectl commands
 ```
+export TARGET_NAMESPACE=codescene
-kubectl create -f cs-pv.yaml -n TARGET_NAMESPACE
+kubectl create -f cs-pv.yaml -n $TARGET_NAMESPACE
-kubectl create -f cs-pv-claim.yaml -n TARGET_NAMESPACE
+kubectl create -f cs-pv-claim.yaml -n $TARGET_NAMESPACE
-kubectl create -f cs-deployment.yaml -n TARGET_NAMESPACE
+kubectl create -f cs-deployment.yaml -n $TARGET_NAMESPACE
 ```
 The above creates a permanent volume and mounts it arst /data

 # HINTS
 *HINT1* You may also wish to define a configMap and put your Codescene config files in it.
 You can then mount configMap in place of the existing container files so that changes made are preserved on restarts.

-*HINT2* In some environments you will also need to define an ingress.
+*HINT2* In Nginx environments you will also need to define an ingress.
 The file `cs-ingress.yaml` should get you started.
+For Istio, define a `Gateway` and `VirtualService` in place of an ingress.

 *HINT3* There are two files (`check_istio.sh` and `debug_istio.sh`)which may be helpful in collecting data when installing Codescene in an Istio Service Mesh.

 ## Test against local
 *NOTE:* (8003 is an arbitrary port number to connect to the service listening on 3003.
 You are free to choose a different one.)
 ```